Primal and dual optimal stopping with signatures: Introduction

 and we prove convergence after taking the infimum over all linear functionals $l$, that is

 see Proposition~\ref{propositionapproxi}.
 For numerically solving the dual problem \eqref{SA_LMC} we carry out a \emph{Sample Average Approximation} (SAA) with respect to the coefficients of the linear functional of the signature.
-For a Markovian environment, a related SAA procedure was earlier proposed in \cite{desai2012pathwise} and recently refined in \cite{belomestny2023from} and \cite{belomestny2022solving} using a suitable randomization.
-An important feature of the SAA method is that it relies on nonnested Monte Carlo simulation and thus is very fast in comparison to the classical nested Monte Carlo method by Andersen \& Broadie \cite{andersen2004primal}. \\ \\ For both the Longstaff--Schwartz and the dual signature methods, we also prove convergence of the finite sample approximations when the number of samples grows to infinity, see Proposition \ref{THM:LSconvergence2} and Proposition \ref{THM:SAAapproxi2}.
-It is worth to notice that, after independent resimulations, the Longstaff--Schwartz algorithm yields lower-biased, whereas the dual method gives upper-biased values to the optimal stopping problem \eqref{eq:stoppingintro}, and thus applying both methods produces confidence intervals for the true value of $y_0$. \\ \\ Finally, in Section \ref{sec:Numerics} we provide first numerical examples based on the primal and dual signature-based approaches, in two non-Markovian frameworks: First, in Section \ref{sec: fBM}, we study the task of optimally stopping \emph{fractional Brownian motion} for a wide range of Hurst-parameter $H\in (0,1)$, representing the canonical choice of a state-process leaving the Markov regime.
-The same problem was already studied in \cite{becker2019deep}, and later in \cite{bayer2021optimal}, and we compare our lower, resp. upper bounds with the results therein.
-Secondly, in Section \ref{sec:AmericanOptions} we consider the problem of computing American options prices in the \emph{rough Bergomi model} \cite{bayer2016pricing}, and we compare our price intervals with \cite{bayer2020pricing}, resp. \cite{goudenege2020machine}, where lower-bounds were computed in the same model.
+For a Markovian environment, a related SAA procedure was earlier proposed in Desai et al. \cite{desai2012pathwise} and recently refined in Belomestny and Schoenmakers \cite{belomestny2023from} and Belomestny et al. \cite{belomestny2022solving} using a suitable randomization.
+An important feature of the SAA method is that it relies on nonnested Monte Carlo simulation and thus is very fast in comparison to the classical nested Monte Carlo method by Andersen and Broadie \cite{andersen2004primal}.

+For both the Longstaff--Schwartz and the dual signature methods, we also prove convergence of the finite sample approximations when the number of samples grows to infinity, see Proposition \ref{THM:LSconvergence2} and Proposition \ref{THM:SAAapproxi2}.
+It is worth to notice that, after independent resimulations, the Longstaff--Schwartz algorithm yields lower-biased, whereas the dual method gives upper-biased values to the optimal stopping problem \eqref{eq:stoppingintro}, and thus applying both methods produces confidence intervals for the true value of $y_0$.

+Finally, in Section \ref{sec:Numerics} we provide first numerical examples based on the primal and dual signature-based approaches, in two non-Markovian frameworks: First, in Section \ref{sec: fBM}, we study the task of optimally stopping \emph{fractional Brownian motion} for a wide range of Hurst-parameter $H\in (0,1)$, representing the canonical choice of a state-process leaving the Markov regime.
+The same problem was already studied in Becker et al. \cite{becker2019deep}, and later in Bayer et al. \cite{bayer2021optimal}, and we compare our lower, resp. upper bounds with the results therein.
+Secondly, in Section \ref{sec:AmericanOptions} we consider the problem of computing American options prices in the \emph{rough Bergomi model} Bayer et al. \cite{bayer2016pricing}, and we compare our price intervals with Bayer et al. \cite{bayer2020pricing}, resp.
+Goudenege et al. \cite{goudenege2020machine}, where lower-bounds were computed in the same model.